 There are many myths about teeth and gum care.
 It’s important to get information from experts for accurate information, but remember that any time you’re feeling unsure or start experiencing pain, contact your dentist for more information or an appointment.
 Preventing a larger issue can save you both time and money!
-Here are some common dental care myths:
+Here are some common myths about teeth & gum care:

 Myth #1: Sugar Causes Cavities

 Sugar is a part of it, but the truth is that sugar in and of itself does not cause cavities.
 Cavities are linked to sugar because the bacteria that live in your mouth consume the various types of sugar (glucose, fructose, sucrose) and convert it into acid through a process known as glycolysis.
 So, technically, cavities are being caused by the increased acid levels in your mouth.

 This is why it is important to consume less sugar and brush/floss after meals.
 If you cannot do that for some reason, rinse your mouth with water after eating.
 Chewing sugar free gum can also help you increase saliva production, lowering the acid levels in your mouth.
 Gum that is sweetened with Xylitol is known for helping as it not only promotes saliva production, but it inhibits the growth of these cavity-causing bacteria.

 Myth #2: Brushing Harder Cleans Your Teeth Better